DamienFruleux/ZCU111-Doc/en/3 - Converting samples with DACs and ADCs.md

 # AXI4-Stream protocol

 The [AXI4-Stream] protocol (https://wiki.electroniciens.cnrs.fr/index.php/FPGA_CPLD_:_Guides_:_AXI4-Stream) is a "handshake" protocol that uses between 2 and 9 signals to communicate, although 3 to 4 signals are generally sufficient and necessary.
-It is a master-slave protocol: the master sends data and the slave receives it.
+It is a "master-slave" protocol: the master sends data and the slave receives it.

 ![AXI4-Stream](./../images/AXI4-Stream.png?raw=true "AXI4-Stream Schema")